FR13NDS2020/TGParserVisualizer/README.md

 ### Parsing and Visualizing
-Once you have your chat history exported and the HTML files copied to the "messages" folder, you can start parsing and visualizing your chat history with TGParserVisualizer.
+Once you have your chat history exported and the JSON files copied to the "messages" folder, you can start parsing and visualizing your chat history with TGParserVisualizer.

 ### 💻Parsing
 The first step is to parse the messages and save them to a file.
 To do this, open the command prompt and navigate to the folder where you downloaded TGParserVisualizer.
 Then, run the following command:<br />